“A wider view of early engines and their operating context – beyond valve gear and famous engineers”

 Approximately twenty presentations, long papers (thirty minutes) and shorter research updates (10-20 minutes) are planned, plus visits to local industrial engine sites and the fabulous BCLM museum itself.
 Catering will be provided and relevant publications will be on sale.

-As with the inaugural IEEC Conference in 2017, the proceedings of the Conference will be published in the International Journal for the History of Engineering and Technology.
+As with the inaugural IEEC Conference in 2017, the proceedings of the Conference will be published in the International Journal for the History of Engineering and Technology in 2020-2021.

-Booking for the conference includes whole conference and day delegate options.
+Booking for the conference includes whole conference options as well as individual day delegate tickets, with or without evening meal option.

-Includes all papers, lunch and evening meals on Friday and Saturday, coffee and tea on all three days, plus copies of Conference Transactions
+Includes ALL short and long papers, lunch, AND evening meals on Friday and Saturday, refreshments (coffees & teas) on all three days, PLUS copies of the final published Conference Transactions.

-- Day and Evening – £60 As above, plus evening meal at Sandfields and coach from Dudley and back.
+- DAY & EVENING – £60 As above, plus evening meal at Sandfields and coach from Dudley and back.

 The Black Country Living Museum is situated in the heart of the Black Country on the A4037 between Dudley and Tipton.
 The Museum is well signposted from the M5 and M6.